-Regular The student who has satisfied all prerequisites and is registered for a standard curriculum leading to a degree or certificate is a regular student.
+Regular The student who has satisfied all prerequisites and is accepted into a standard curriculum leading to a degree or certificate is a regular student.

-Provisional The student who is permitted to remove qualitative or quantitative deficiencies in order to qualify or regular standing is classified as a provisional student during the transition period.
+Provisional The student who is permitted to remove qualitative or quantitative deficiencies in order to qualify or requalify for regular standing is classified as a provisional student during the transition period.
 The student may move from provisional graduate standing to regular graduate standing by removing quantitative and qualitative deficiencies, and by completing the following requirements: